goharShoukat/Met-Ocean-Assessment/README.md

 	The following are the arguments of this function:

-	- row_idx : int : row index for the center point for which nearest neighour needs to be searched
+		 row_idx : int : row index for the center point for which nearest neighour needs to be searched

-	- col_idx : int : index for the center point for which nearest neighour needs to be searched
+		 col_idx : int : index for the center point for which nearest neighour needs to be searched

 	The input to this function comes from the output of the function nearest_point().
 The indices of the nearest point are stored within the dictionary this function outputs.

-	The output is a list of the indices of the neighouring cells.
+	The output is a:

+		list of the indices of the neighouring cells.

 - def explore_more_points(self, variable):